 - Samson is an uninhabited island in the west, it boast beautiful beaches, and at low tide sandbanks almost join it to Tresco and Bryher.

 - Bryher is in the north west of the archipelago.
 It has a small community, campsite, pub and shop.
 The channel between Tresco and Bryher is often sheltered but can get busy with taxis in the morning and late afternoon.
 The northern tip can get exposed so check the weather before venturing up and around the northern headland.

 - The Northern Isles, just west of Byher offer rugged rocky skerries with seals and sea birds.
 There is nowhere to land out here but on a calm day they are fun to explore.

 - Tresco is famous for its white beaches and its tropical garden.
 I would recommend an afternoon off to explore the island by foot and have a look at a huge collection of tropical plants that seem to thrive in the scillies mild climate.
 Tresco doesn’t have a campsite but Bryher is just a short hop away.

 - St Helen and Tean, small islands in the north were once occupied, and have plenty of history behind them from farming, religious burials to quarantining sick sailors.
-The outer islands to the north of St Helens are steep and rugged, home to Puffins in June and July, they also have some exciting coves and channels to explore.
+The outer islands to the north of St Helen are steep and rugged, home to puffins in June and July, they also have some exciting coves and channels to explore.
 This area is like another world at low tide, where sandy beaches emerge and it is possible to wade from Tresco to St. Martins.
 Lots of birds feed on these shallow banks at low tide, quite a sight to see even if your not a ‘twitcher’.